andrewvallejo/next-top-robot/README.md

 ![image](https://user-images.githubusercontent.com/17935770/129827835-7649f2e6-cd28-4206-b3f7-4788e09ba53f.png)

   By the end of 2021, there will be **3,788,000** robots.
 This number is nearly a million more units compared to the number of robots counted in 2019.
-If you were to purchase a new robot every day, it would take you over **10,000** years to acquire each robot, and by then, the world would probably be own by them.
+If you were to purchase a new robot every day, it would take you over **10,000** years to acquire each robot, and by then, the world would probably be owned by them.
 Knowing the statistics, this was not feasible for robot-loving fanatics at Mondo Robot.

   <details>
   <summary>